AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 If the on-prem router terminates with Aviatrix Transit Gateway, there is no limitation on how many routers can be connected.

-If the on-prem router terminates with AWS TGW, the maximum number of connections is 10.
-In addition the VPN has a 100 route limits.

 What are the requirements to deploy Cloud WAN?
 -------------------------------------------------